pwnxpl0it/idkmng/README.md

 # idkmng: A TOML based project initializer.

-idkmng is a template-based command-line tool that helps initialize projects with the necessary files and syntax.
-Whether you're working on a web extension or a Neovim plugin, idkmng can set up your project with a single command.
+idkmng is a template-based command-line tool that helps to initialize projects with the necessary files and syntax.whatever you're working on, idkmng can set up your project with a single command.

 Template-based, with easy [TOML](https://toml.io/en/) support!

 ## Idea 🧠:
-In many cases you need to create a project that need some special files,for example a browser extension, your worktree will look like:
+In many cases you need to create a project that needs some special files,for example a browser extension, your worktree will look like:
 ```
 manifest.json
 Content.js